-The proposed development consists of the conversion of five flats to form one dwelling.
-The shop is to be unchanged.
+The proposed development consists of the change of use of an agricultural dwelling to form two dwellings.
+The dwellings will have two storeys.
 Details of the proposed development are provided in Attachment 1.

 2.4 Local Development Documents

 The South East Lincolnshire Local Plan 2011 - 2036, adopted in March 2019, is the Local Plan for the district.
 Policy 4: Approach to Flood Risk states the requirements for flood risk reduction.